ashley-chang/tomodachi/README.md

-# Webpack Frontend Starterkit
+# Tomodachi

-A lightweight foundation for your next webpack based frontend project.
+A Javascript implementation of the popular Tamagotchi handheld game.

 ### Installation